 - Food Storage Drawer: We love the idea of keeping kibble in a pull-out like this.
 Just be warned that larger dogs (especially smart ones!) might be able to figure out a way to get this cabinet open.
 If you opt for this food storage solution, invest in some childproofing gadgets as well.

-- See-Through Containers: If you have several different pets, and they all get different kinds of food, set up this system of clear storage containers (all well labeled, of course).
+- See-Through Containers: If you have several different pets, and they all get different kinds of food, set up this system of clear storage containers (all well labelled, of course).
 That way you’ll be able to tell when supplies are running low at a glance.

-- Cat Playground: Okay this is technically in a home office, but we couldn’t resist including it since we’re guessing this man has a pretty great setup in his kitchen too.
+- Cat Playground: Okay this is technically in a home office, but we couldn’t resist including it since we’re guessing this man has a pretty great set up in his kitchen too.
 You’d have to if you had 18 cats!